Welcome to today's edition of the Rush 24-7 podcast.

 But guess what?

-We barely got enough drivers to move people on Saturday and Sunday to move them to the Super Dome.
+We barely got enough drivers to move people on Saturday and Sunday to move them to the Superdome.

 We barely had enough drivers for that.

-So sure we had the assets, but the drivers just weren't available.
+So sure, we had the assets, but the drivers just weren't available.

 Right.

-Uh it it is it is as I'm as I've been telling you, as time goes on, folks, the folly of incompetence at a local level down there is becoming more and more obvious, is it not?
+It is, as I've been telling you, as time goes on, folks, the folly of incompetence at a local level down there is becoming more and more obvious, is it not?

-You're listening to Rush Limbaugh on the excellence in podcasting network.
+You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

-Yeah, gladly, uh ladies and gentlemen, making the complex understandable.
+Gladly, ladies and gentlemen, making the complex understandable.

-Rush Limbaugh, America's anchor man here on the cutting edge of societal evolution.
+Rush Limbaugh, America's anchorman, here on the cutting edge of societal evolution.

-He heard about John Kerry's vicious slime attack on President Bush last Thursday night.
+Hearing about John Kerry's vicious slime attack on President Bush last Thursday night, turns out that John Kerry did not even see the speech.

-Congressional critics of George W. Bush's initial response to Hurricane Katrina were eager to turn on their TV sets uh last Thursday night when the president delivered one of the most important speeches of his presidency.
+Congressional critics of George W. Bush's initial response to Hurricane Katrina were eager to turn on their TV sets last Thursday night when the president delivered one of the most important speeches of his presidency.

-The senator arrived at Cafe Milano about 7 30, a network news executive in Washington who was seated nearby, tills inside the beltway.
+A network news executive in Washington, who was seated nearby, tells inside the beltway.

 He never turned around once during the president's speech.

-So Bush's speech ends about 925.
+So Bush's speech ends about 9.25.

 And if you don't know what squid is, go Google it.